hrit8ka/Group-5-RPG-Project/README.md

 1. As the game starts, the player will be prompted with the main screen having the options to choose between  `NEW GAME`, `LOAD GAME`, or `EXIT`.

-2. If the player selects the option to `Quit` the game, he will return to the main screen where he will be provided with the options to either play a `NEW GAME`, `LOAD GAME`, or `EXIT`.
+2. If the player loses the game, he can either `Start Over`, or `Quit` the game.

 3. In order for the player to win the game, he must collect the diamond.